How to listen to TMS abroad

 How to listen to TMS abroad?

-The BBC has a technical team working on ways to blacklist every shared-VPN server from accessing iPlayer.
-Good VPNs like NordVPN and ExpressVPN employ their own full-time technical teams.
-Their job is to constantly monitor the connections with iPlayer and if there’s a problem they create workarounds ASAP.
+NordVPN plays an on-going game of Cat and Mouse with the BBC, in order to keep their servers working.
+This is vital as the BBC has a technical team working on ways to blacklist every shared-VPN server from accessing iPlayer.
+NordVPN employs its own full-time technical teams.
+And their job is to constantly monitor the connections with iPlayer.
+If there’s a problem they create workarounds ASAP.

-I’ve been using NordVPN (£2.32/month) to watch and listen to BBC iPlayer since March and have experienced no problems.
+I’ve been using NordVPN (£2.04/month) to watch and listen to BBC iPlayer since March and have experienced zero connection problems.

 - Download and install the app on your Windows, Mac, Android, or iOS device